awsdocs/aws-cli-user-guide/doc_source/cli-usage-skeleton.md

 The `--generate-cli-skeleton` parameter causes the command not to run, but instead to generate and display a parameter template that you can customize and then use as input on a later command\.
 The generated template includes all of the parameters supported by the command\.

+Because the AWS CLI is essentially a "wrapper" around the service's API, the skeleton file expects you to reference all parameters by their underlying API parameter name, which is likely different from the AWS CLI parameter name\.
+For example, an AWS CLI parameter called `user-name` might map to the AWS service's API parameter named `UserName` \(note the altered capitalization and missing dash\)\.
+We recommend that you use the `--generate-cli-skeleton` option to generate the template with the "correct" parameter names to avoid errors\.
+You can also reference the API Reference Guide for the service to see the expected parameter names\.
+You can delete any parameters from the template that are not required and for which you don't want to supply a value\.

 For example, if you run the following command, it generates the parameter template for the Amazon Elastic Compute Cloud \(Amazon EC2\) command run\-instances\.

 ```